-Hey, you!
-Yeah, you, the TF2 Content Streamer™!
-Have you ever wanted to use that fancy countdown clock made by @Geit that All The Cool Streamers™ are using these days?
+How to Use the 72 Clock in Your OBS Studio Stream Have you ever wanted to use that fancy countdown clock made by @Geit that All The Cool Streamers™ are using these days?
 Of course you do!
-This handy guide will help you set up and customize your very own stream countdown in OBS studio.
+This handy guide will help you set up and customize your very own stream countdown in OBS Studio.
 How to get the clock: 1.
 Download, install, and setup OBS Studio 2.
 Right Click the stream preview (or click the little + in the sources section) and go to Add -> BrowserSource.
 (I'm doing this tutorial on Windows, but it works the same on Mac and Linux) 3.
 Name it whatever you like and click OK 4.
-Put in the URL (http://magic.geit.uk/countdown/new_cd/), then set the width to 320 and height to 150.
+Put in the URL (http://magic.geit.uk/countdown/new_cd/?targetTime=1532973600), then set the width to 320 and height to 150.
 Leave the rest of the settings alone.
 5. Click OK.
 It should look like this.
 You're done!
-For the 2017 Summer 72 Hour Jam, you should use this URL to ensure the clock is counting down to the right time: http://magic.geit.uk/countdown/new_cd/?targetTime=1532973600 Neat, but how do I make it even cooler?
-Use this link instead: http://magic.geit.uk/countdown/new_...b1_in_hd_by_tomajko-d7dz8iy.png&TVColor=black In all seriousness, Geit made the countdown customizable by adding stuff to the URL's Query String!
+For the 2018 Summer 72 Hour Jam, you should use this URL to ensure the clock is counting down to the right time: http://magic.geit.uk/countdown/new_cd/?targetTime=1532973600 Neat, but how do I make it even cooler?
+Use this link instead: http://magic.geit.uk/countdown/new_...b1_in_hd_by_tomajko-d7dz8iy.png&TVColor=black In all seriousness, Geit made the countdown customizable using the URL's Query String!
 In other words, add a "?" to the end of the URL and then add one of the following parameters.
 You can add multiple by adding "&"s between them.
 Please note that these are case sensitive! noaudio - Stops audio from playing targetTime - Changes the date/time the countdown is counting down to.
 These are Unix timestamps, use this to convert human dates in to Unix timestamps if you need to change it.
 The correct time for the Summer 2018 Jam is 1532973600.
 TVImage - Link to an image to use as the TV background TVColor - The background color of the TV, set to transparent if you'd like to put something dynamic under the screen in your stream. transform - Use CSS transforms to change the size, rotation and shape of the countdown.
 Recommended for advanced users.
 You can use any of the values here: http://www.w3schools.com/cssref/css3_pr_transform.asp - for example "transform=rotate(-10deg) translate(0, 50px)" gives the clock a slight rotation.
 You will need to modify the height/width to make this fit.
 Here's Geit's original example link that shows off multiple parameters together: http://magic.geit.uk/countdown/new_...ttp://geit.uk/uploads/tv_bg.png&TVColor=black Can I replace the Clock Entirely?
 Yes you can!
 Here's what mine looks like; it's not obvious at first but mine says 7.2 HR and there's a few words that are upside-down.
 If you want to customize your clock farther and re-skin it to fit your needs, head over to this other post by @fubarFX: LINK TO CUSTOMIZATION POST Credit to @Geit for making the clock and the original setup guide.
 This is an updated and improved version of his guide, as his was written for the old version of OBS.
 Find it here.
 Thanks to @saph and @ProfHappycat for figuring out/confirming the timestamp for the Summer 2018 Jam.